PHY-Wireless/sdk-nrf-otdoa/samples/cellular/otdoa/README.rst

 .. _otdoa_sample:

-Cellular: OTDOA Positioning
+Cellular: hellaPHY OTDOA Positioning
 ###########################

 .. contents::
    :local:
    :depth: 2

-This sample demonstrates how to use the OTDOA library and adaptation layer to estimate the position of your device.
+hellaPHY OTDOA is a new positioning technology that uses signals broadcast by the terrestrial cellular network to estimate the position of the UE.
+This sample demonstrates how to use the hellaPHY OTDOA library and adaptation layer to estimate the position of your device.

 Requirements
 ************